-- 5513.
-Robot made from a commercial (purchased) kit - 5514.
+5513.
+Robot made from a commercial (purchased) kit (No programming, just assembly)

+- 5514.
 Robot designed by exhibitor.
 The robot must not be a mere modification of an existing robot kit or plan - 5515.
 Programmable robot made from a commercial (purchased) kit - 5547.
-Robot designed and constructed by exhibitor, that is operated by a remotecontrolled device
+Robot designed and constructed by exhibitor, that is operated by a remotecontrolled device - 5545.

-5545.
 Junk Drawer Robotics